 The largest lobster ever recorded was caught close to Nova Scotia in 1977, weighing 44 pounds!

-Amazing Facts About Lobsters You Should Know
+These are some amazing Facts About Lobsters You Should Know.

 Our Social Media Links :